CONTACT THE VAULT MASTER

 Thanks to everyone who has visited, shared, and supported The Vault over the years.
 Without you, I never would have come this far!

 Update: June 7th, 2013 – The B-Movie Film Vault turns 13 and says goodbye to the old HTML site and hello to a new blog-style site!
-While I’ll miss the old Vault, I’m super excited to be able to spend more time writing content instead of manually changing up lines of code.
+While I’ll miss the old Vault, I’m super excited to be able to spend more time writing content instead of manually typing lines of code.